dazuma/toys/toys-core/README.md

 # Toys

-Toys is a command line binary that lets you build your own suite of command line tools (with commands and subcommands) using a Ruby DSL.
-Commands can be defined globally or scoped to directories.
+Toys is a command line binary that lets you build your own personal suite of command line tools using a Ruby DSL.
+Toys handles argument parsing, error reporting, logging, help text, and many other details for you.
+Toys is designed for software developers, IT specialists, and other power users who want to write and organize scripts to automate their workflows.

 Toys-Core is the command line tool framework underlying Toys.
-It can be used to create command line binaries using the Toys DSL.
+It can be used to create command line binaries using the internal Toys APIs.

-## Quick Start

-(TODO)
+To get started using toys-core for your own command line binary, see the {file:docs/getting-started.md Getting Started Guide}.

 ## Contributing